iljarotar/synth/README.md

     ramp:
 ```

 Most of the fields are optional.
-A simple 440hz sine wave would look like this:
+A simple 440hz sine wave looks like this:

 ```yaml
 vol: 1